-Gas and coal each have a fixed carbon content.
-To calculate the associated carbon dioxide emissions one simply has to multiply the physical quantity of gas and coal used in either domestic production or domestic consumption (which is given in the GTAP data) and multiply it by its emission coefficient.
-DART uses the recommendations from the IPCC (1996) which are 0.0258 kgC/MJ for coal and 0.0153 kgC/MJ for gas.
+To calculate carbon dioxide emissions we follow the approach by Lee (2002) and multiply the physical quantity of gas, coal and crude oil used in either domestic production or domestic consumption (which is given in the GTAP data) with its emission coefficient and the fraction of carbon oxydized.
+DART uses the recommendations from the IPPC (1996) which are 0.0258 kgC/MJ for coal, 0.0153 kgC/MJ for gas and 0.2kgC/MJ for crude oil.
+The fraction of carbon oxydized is taken from Lee (2002).

+For gas and coal we directly receive the relevant emissions using this method.
 For oil emissions the calculation is more complicated.
-In order to determinate the CO_2 emissions which originate from the use of crude oil in the different production and consumption processes one needs to know at which point in the value-added chain this fossil fuel is actually burned, i.e. leads to emissions.
+In order to determine the CO_2 emissions which originate from the use of crude oil in the different production and consumption processes one needs to know at which point in the value-added chain this fossil fuel is actually burned, i.e. leads to emissions.
 In the current model crude oil only enters the production of refined oil products where it is not burned.
 Only refined oil products are burned as inputs in production or as final consumption goods.
 One cannot use the domestic use of crude oil for determining CO_2 emissions since some of these oil products are exported and some are imported, hence there is no one-to-one correspondence between crude oil consumption and emissions.

-Since crude oil is the emission relevant input in refined oil production, only the crude oil share can be used for determining CO_2 emissions.
-The emission coefficient for crude oil is set to (IPCC, 1996) 0.02 KgC/MJ.
+Since crude oil is the emission relevant input in refined oil production, only the crude oil share can be used for determining CO2 emissions.
 Refined oil consumption is composed of domestically produced and imported oil products.
 Both may have different carbon contents due to different input shares of crude oil in the production of refined oil products.
-The crude oil share in the production of oil products in region r is given by i.e. the quantity of crude oil in refined oil production, denoted here vafm(CRU, OIL, R), as a share of the value of the output of refined oil products (domestic vdm(OIL, R)) and exports vxm(OIL, R)).
+The crude oil share in the production of oil products in region R is given by i.e. the quantity of crude oil in refined oil production, denoted here vafm(CRU,OIL,R), as a share of the value of the output of refined oil products (domestic vdm(OIL,R)) and exports vxm(OIL,R)).